 That said, consistency is important.
 Figure out what you can realistically manage and stick with it.

-Building off the consistency point, even if you have a lot going on and a lot of really great, interesting posts you want to share, avoid the urge to share them all at once!
+Spread things out even if you have a lot going on and a lot of really great, interesting posts you want to share.
+Avoid the urge to share them all at once!
 You’ll get much more engagement if you spread them out – say, one per day – than if you lumped them all together.
-This will help you avoid that “commenting fatigue” that occurs when you share too many posts at once and will ensure all your posts get maximum engagement.
+This will help you avoid that “commenting fatigue” that occurs when you share too many posts at once and will help to ensure all your posts get maximum engagement.